SebilleK/BubbleMap-frontend/README.md

 ## Attributions

-- Map markers Icon: https://lucide.dev/icons/cup-soda **"Soda Cup" icon on Lucide**
+- Map markers Icon: https://lucide.dev/icons/store **"Store" icon on Lucide**
-- Background image for some pages: https://unsplash.com/photos/clear-plastic-container-dHQQv-BKTjo by **Orimi Protograph on Unplash**
-- Bubble Tea "BubbleMap" Logo: https://www.flaticon.com/free-icons/bubble-tea by **Luvdat on Flaticon**
+- Bubble Tea "BubbleMap" Logo (both variants): https://www.flaticon.com/free-icons/bubble-tea by **Luvdat on Flaticon**

-## More
+## More: Development Notes

 1. Using the defined Axios instance in **src/api/axiosInstance.ts**, custom API requests to the backend are all defined in **src/api/utils/requests.ts**.
 These are used throughout the components as needed, and as a way of centralizing this utility without cramping the components with request definitions, so it contributes a little towards some modularity and better consistency.